LiveHelperChat/doc/docs/chat/offline.md

 ![Redirect to contact](/img/files/redirect-contact.jpg)

+Required permission for operator to be able to do this

+> 'lhchat','redirectcontact'

 ## How to redirect user to contact form if chat is not accepted for some time?

 Just edit depatment and set after how many seconds user should be redirected to leave a message form.